Colombia

 CASES

-The Colombian Constitutional Court assessed the legality of AI-assisted drafting of judicial decisions and ruled on whether citizens have the right to access the algorithms used in public administration.
+The Colombian Constitutional Court has assessed the legality of AI-assisted drafting of judicial decisions and ruled on whether citizens have the right to access the algorithms used in public administration.
+In addition, there have been various decisions of Colombian courts addressing the use of AI by litigants and tribunals.

-In another ruling (T-067/2025), the Constitutional Court held in February 2025 that by refusing to disclose the source code of a public health application (‘CoronApp’), the authorities violated the claimant’s fundamental right of access to public information as protected by the Colombian Constitution and Ley No. 1712 of 2014 (Law of Transparency and Access to Public Information).
+In another ruling (T-067/2025), the Constitutional Court held in February 2025 that by refusing to disclose the source code of a public health application used to real-time monitoring of people’s health during the Covid pandemic (‘CoronApp’), the authorities violated the claimant’s fundamental right of access to public information as protected by the Colombian Constitution and Law 1712 of 2014 (Law of Transparency and Access to Public Information).
 The Court ordered the Ministry of Health to provide the source code and its version history, after taking necessary technical measures to protect personal data.
 It further instructed the government to develop guidelines for algorithmic transparency in public-sector digital tools.

 The Court recognised that the source code of a public application such as CoronApp constitutes public information, particularly when the application is used to implement public policy and affects citizens’ rights.
 The Court emphasised the importance of algorithmic transparency in the public administration and observed that public access to the source code enables social oversight, helps detect potential biases or errors, and builds trust in public digital tools.
 It held that exceptions to such access must be interpreted restrictively.
 Any entity denying access must identify the precise legal basis for the exception and provide a detailed, evidence-based justification showing a real, probable, and specific harm that outweighs the public interest in disclosure.
 Notably, the Court clarified that copyright does not constitute a valid ground to deny access to public information held by public entities.
 In reaching its conclusion, the Court referenced international standards and comparative practices, noting that many jurisdictions published the source code of similar COVID-19 tracking applications to promote transparency and public confidence.